How to earn bonus points or cash back on tolls

 - AutoExpreso (Puerto Rico)

-You can always check your account transactions to see if you’ve earned 2X points on your toll purchase.
-If not, you can try calling Chase, or send a secure message, and they will usually fix it for you!
+You can always check your account transactions to see if you’ve earned bonus rewards on your toll purchase.
+If not, you can try calling, chatting, or sending a secure message to the bank, and they may be able to fix it for you.

-Does your favorite toll program earn bonus points?
-Let me know in the comments!
+Does your favorite toll program earn bonus rewards?
+Let us know in the comments!